-Book Project: Humans and Machines in Medical Contexts in Japan
+Humans and Devices in Medical Contexts in Japan (book project)

 Over the past decades, there has been an increase in technological innovation in hospitals, influencing medical practices and regulatory requirements alike.
 Many technologies and electronic appliances nowadays in use took their roots in the second half of the 19th century, and were increasingly merged into clinics and hospitals during the following century.
 At present, there can be observed a thrust of technological progress at high pace in the field of biomedical engineering and medical informatics, which contribute additionally to new configurations of socio-technological settings in hospitals.